iostreamer-X/roti-kapda-makaan/README.md

 ```js
 '23-mast-chai-cool-coffee'
 ```
-The latter is enough to slightly amuse you, and much much easier to tell the company representaive on call.
+The latter is enough to slightly amuse you, and much much easier to tell the company representative on call.

 And that's the whole idea behind it, share ids which humans understand.
-It's easy to quote and might put a smile on their face as well.
+It's easy to quote and might put a smile on their faces as well.

 # Installation
 ```